harrisonwu23/making-journal-240/journal-pages/week-04.md

 ## AI Usage Statement

-Gemini 3 is used to help me clarify the task and tech issue I faced during the process(understand how to use GitHub to push/commit local files to online)
+Gemini 3 is used to help me clarify the task and tech issue I faced during the process(it is better to make a video to .gif so it can work in most places), generate the code used by Vibe Codin

 Grammarly used to correct my grammar and writing.